Identify Silver Jewelry Marks: 925 and Stamps

 • 950 or 800: silver standards used in some countries and periods.

-• Taxco or Mexico marks: may indicate Mexican silver, but maker and era matter.
+• Taxco or Mexico marks: may indicate Mexican silver, but maker, workshop, era, and design quality matter.

-• Artist marks: especially important on Native American and studio jewelry.
+• Artist marks: especially important on Native American, Scandinavian, studio, and modernist jewelry.

-• Plate clues: EPNS, silver plated, A1, or worn base metal need caution.
+• Plate clues: EPNS, silver plated, A1, rolled silver, worn base metal, or flaking surface need caution.

 Auction evidence from Appraisily's database